020 8556 0103 school@downsellprimary.waltham.sch.uk Downsell Road, Leyton, London, E15 2BS

 Parents have a legal responsibility to ensure their children have an education.

 Section 444 (1) of the Education Act 1996 states "if a child of compulsory school age who is a registered pupil at a school fails to attend regularly at the school, his/her parent is guilty of an offence."
-For the purposes of education law, the definition of 'parental responsibility' lies with whomever the child resides with; this could be one parent, both parents or carer/s.

 For more information of the Government’s guidance please go to the following page: https://www.gov.uk/school-attendance-absence